ecw-jack/ecw-faq/docs/index.md

 # ECW Community FAQ

-This is a community-run FAQ for the Enigma's Cold War DCS server.
+This is an **unofficial** community-run FAQ for the Enigma's Cold War DCS server.

 It is not the [Official FAQ](https://docs.google.com/presentation/d/1I-aD-s3zoEpV4gGu7QIrEdywkpklfT40te-mYlX3zk8) but aims to include all the information from it and more.